-munity service project at the local, state, or national level.
+Students will design and carry out a community service project at the local, state, or national level.
 As with any internship or independent study, the student will work with an advisor.
 Interested students should formulate a proposal with an advisor and submit it for approval to the Honors Committee before commencing the project.
 A written report and analysis should be filed with the Honors Committee at the completion of the project.
 This course may be repeated once.
 This course is an optional course in the Honors program and will not count towards the five courses (in adddtion to HONR 393) that are required for completion of the honors program.
 Credits: 1 to 3 depending on the extent of the project.
 Prerequisites: or Corequiste: HONR 101.
 Prerequisite: Acceptance into the Honors Program.